History of the alphabet

-Alphabetic writing – where letters generally correspond to individual sounds in a language (phonemes), as opposed to having symbols for syllables or words – was likely invented once in human history.
-The Proto-Sinaitic script emerged during the 2nd millennium BC among a community of West Semitic laborers in the Sinai Peninsula.
-Exposed to the idea of writing through the complex system of Egyptian hieroglyphs, their script instead wrote their native Canaanite language.
-With the possible exception of hangul in Korea, all later alphabets used throughout the world either descend directly from the Proto-Sinaitic script, or were directly inspired by it.
-It has been conjectured that the community selected a small number of those commonly seen in their surroundings to describe the sounds, as opposed to the semantic values of their own languages.
-This script was partly influenced by hieratic, an older cursive script derived from hieroglyphs.
-Mainly through the Phoenician alphabet that descended from Proto-Semitic, alphabetic writing spread throughout West and South Asia, North Africa, and Europe during the 1st millennium BC.
+Alphabetic writing is a writing system in which graphemes (called letters) generally correspond to individual sounds in a language (phonemes).
+This distinguishes it from writing systems that use symbols to represent syllables or whole words.

+The oldest known traces of alphabetic writing have been dated back to the 2nd millennium BC among a community of West Semitic laborers in the Sinai Peninsula.
+Exposed to the idea of writing through the complex system of Egyptian hieroglyphs used for the Egyptian language, their script instead wrote their native Canaanite language.
+It has been conjectured that the community selected a small number of the hieroglyphs commonly seen in their surroundings to describe the sounds, as opposed to the semantic values, of their own language.
+Other examples of earliest known alphabetic writing include "group writing" found in pyramids in Egypt or yet still the systematically-used Ugaritic alphabet in which the oldest known ABC was written.
+Alphabetic writing spread throughout West and South Asia, North Africa, and Europe during the 1st millennium BC preserving various alphabetical ordering traditions along the way.

 Some modern authors distinguish between consonantal alphabets, with the term abjad coined for them in 1996, and true alphabets with letters for both consonants and vowels.
 In this narrower sense, the first true alphabet would be the Greek alphabet, which was adapted from the Phoenician alphabet.
 Many linguists are skeptical of the value of wholly separating the two categories.
 Latin, the most widely used alphabet today, in turn derives from the Etruscan and Greek alphabets, themselves derived from Phoenician.

+Writing systems have multiple, sometimes independent attributes such as alphabetical order, letter name or the languages written in it including associated pronunciation of those letters.
+Studying the attributes of a writing system together as a whole first is an approach that finds its origins in outdated ideas surrounding nationality and religious identity and may produce misleading results.
+When it comes to language classification for instance, theories such as the wave model may complement or sometimes even supplement the tree model, the latter being more focused on establishing a hierarchy of languages rather than identifying relationships between languages.